Iran–Portugal relations: History

+In 1614, the Abbas finally directed his anger against Spain and Portugal by attacking the Portuguese port of Gamru.
+An attack on Ormuz itself was not feasible due to Iran's lack of warships, in addition to the worsening relations between Iran and the Ottomans.
+Shah Abbas therefore opened negotiations with the Portuguese on Ormuz, although he made it clear he had no intention of handing back any of the places he had seized.

+With an alliance between Iran and England appearing imminent, Portugal-Spain began resorting to increasingly extreme measures to prevent it.
+The Portuguese had already attempted to kill English ambassador Robert Sherley, by blowing up his house in 1612.
+Then, in 1619, Portuguese admiral Rui Freire de Andrada was sent to Ormuz with a fleet of five galleons and orders to prevent any other European power trading with Iran and to build a fort on the island of Qishm.
+However, when Rui Freire's fleet arrived at Ormuz in 1620, it was promptly defeated by the English.
+Finally, in 1622, the Iranians joined forces with the English and finally retook Ormuz, effectively ending a century of Portuguese hegemony in the Persian Gulf.The Iranians looted the island and kept most of the spoils of war, which angered the English, so when the Iranians asked them for help in attacking Portuguese Muscat, they refused.

+At the time, Robert Sherley was in Madrid trying to convince Spain-Portugal to rejoin an anti-Ottoman alliance with Iran, but all his efforts foundered on Spain's condition that Ormuz had to be returned.
+In 1625, there was an attempt to reclaim Ormuz by Portugal-Spain, which culminated in a great naval battle off Hormuz between eight Portuguese galleons and an Anglo-Dutch fleet of similar strength.
+With the battle ending in a stalemate, the Portuguese finally gave up on Ormuz.

-During the 20th century, the relations between the two countries were renewed, with the first Portuguese consulate in Tehran opening in December 1932, which was followed by a Portuguese Legation in the same city on 11 May 1956, which would eventually become an embassy.
+During the 20th century, the relations between the two countries were renewed, with the first Portuguese consulate in Tehran opening in December 1932, followed by a Portuguese Legation in the same city on 11 May 1956, which would eventually become an embassy.
 On 15 October 1956, the Envoy Extraordinary and Minister Plenipotentiary of Portugal in Ankara, Luís Norton de Matos, presented his credentials as Non-resident Ambassador in Tehran, becoming the first diplomatic representative of Portugal in Iran in the modern era.

 Throughout the first two decades of the 20th century, the relations between the two countries intensified, several bilateral agreements were signed, and a number of official visits by officials from both countries occurred.
 In 2008, the 500th anniversary of the relations between the two countries was celebrated.

 Bilateral agreements

 Several bilateral agreements have been signed by the two countries, including: